ladaisha-mcbride-dev/ai-business-portfolio/README.md

 Hi, I'm LaDaisha, a Computer Science and Cybersecurity student and the founder of Lavishly Wrapped.

 This portfolio shows how I use AI tools, creative technology, and business workflows to support small brands, product-based businesses, and creative entrepreneurs.
-My work connects my school background in technology and cybersecurity with real business needs like branding, content creation, customer communication, and workflow organization.
+My work connects my background in Computer Science and Cybersecurity with real business needs like branding, content creation, customer communication, and workflow organization.

 ## What This Portfolio Shows